Chausie: Body

 Chausies are bred to be medium to large in size, as compared to traditional domestic breeds.
-Most Chausies are a little smaller than a male Maine Coon, for example, but larger than a Siamese.
-Adult Chausie males typically weigh 11 to 16 lb.
-Adult females are usually 8 to 13 lb.
+Adult Chausie males typically weigh 11-16 lb.
+Adult females are usually 8-13 lb.
 However, because Chausies are built for running and jumping, they are long-bodied and leggy with medium boning.
 The torso is deep-chested with flat sides.
 The ears are broad, tall, and set high on the head, about two fingers apart.
 The cheekbones are striking—prominent, long, and angular—and the eyes are flattened on top and form a half oval below.